 My favorite hike in Zion was The Narrows hike.
 The Narrows is a hike up the Virgin River for as many miles as you want before turning around.
 The water was cold at the beginning, but once I started hiking I got used to it.
 The river rock was challenging at times, and a few times I lost my balance!
 While I was hiking, we saw rock climbers hiking up the sides of the rock.
 I also saw someone dressed up as Jack Sparrow, so keep your eye out!
 I also liked how there were lots of curves in the river, and it was always neat to see what was around each and every turn.
 This was definitely one of my all-time favorite hikes in my life (so far)!

-4. What was the level of difficulty of this hike (on a scale of 1 to 10)?
+4. What was the level of difficulty of The Narrows (on a scale of 1 to 10)?
 Why?

 I would rate this as a 3 because it was fairly flat (so not too difficult) but it was rock and the cold took a little time to get used to.

-5. What is the one “must have” product that you would recommend when visiting this park?
+5. What is the one “must have” product that you would recommend when visiting Zion National Park?
 Why?

 I would recommend three products.
 When hiking in The Narrows, you want to make sure and protect your phone with an iPhone dry case.